 July 17–21 and July 24–28, 2023

-The 2023 CQS Summer Institute will be held in person on the Vanderbilt University Medical Center campus, at 2525 West End Avenue.
+The 2023 CQS Summer Institute was held in person on the Vanderbilt University Medical Center campus, at 2525 West End Avenue.
 Details for Summer 2024 will be posted in the spring.

 These great weeklong courses will sharpen your quantitative research skills and deepen your understanding of biostatistics and bioinformatics.
 Participants are highly encouraged to enroll in multiple courses.
 Food and parking included with registration.

 TUITION per course (in USD)

 Vanderbilt University / Vanderbilt University Medical Center faculty and staff: $700

 Vanderbilt University / Vanderbilt University Medical Center students, trainees, and postdocs: $450